Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 very straightforward.
 For that I will just copy the `enum Instruction` and parsing code from the interpreter, and generate the machine from that.

-This implementation will no longer be strictly speaking a single-pass implementation, because we are collection all instructions before doing the compilation.
+This implementation will no longer be, despite the title of this post, a strictly speaking single pass implementation, because we are collection all instructions before doing the compilation.
 For this to remain as a single-pass implementation, we would need to emit and process `Instructions` one at a time.
 This can be done, but because some instructions are made up from smaller instruction (like `Clear`), this would be a little trick.
 So let's not focus on that.

 [Here is the commit where I added the enum and parsing][enum_parsing].
 I also clean up the unnecessary precomputation of paring bracket, that now happens in compilation.